sravanirepalli/servicenow-enterprise-cmdb-service-mapping/README.md

 ### Business Service
 ![Business Service](screenshots/09-business-service.png)

-## What I Learned

-- How to structure CMDB records using CSDM-aligned layers
-- How application services depend on infrastructure CIs
-- How CI relationships support impact analysis
-- How Service Mapping improves service visibility
-- How automation can support CMDB data management

 ## Conclusion

 This project reflects a practical ServiceNow CMDB and Service Mapping implementation focused on architecture visibility, service dependency modeling, and operational support readiness.